 - olive oil, more or less 100 ml

 After having washed and left to dry the basil leaves, peel the garlic and start to pound it in a mortar along with the pine nuts and salt.

 Then add the basil, and as soon as it begins to release its emerald green liquid add the grated parmesan and continue to pound in a circular motion till obtaining a smooth cream.

 At this point, add the olive oil.

 I love the pesto a bit more delicate, and for this reason, I only use Parmesan cheese, but for a bit stronger taste, just reduce the dose and add the same amount of pecorino cheese.

 Same thing for garlic.
-By changing the amount, you can get a flavor that satisfies your taste.
+By changing the amount, you can get a flavour that satisfies your taste.

-The pesto can flavor many different types of pasta.
-Personally, I love it with trofie, potato gnocchi, lasagne, trenette (with potatoes and green beans or even just potatoes), and it is great in minestrone alla Genovese (that I actually prefer the day after, warmed up in a pan).
+The pesto can flavour many different types of pasta.
+Personally, I love it with trofie, potato gnocchi, lasagne, and trenette (with potatoes and green beans or even just potatoes), and it is great in minestrone alla Genovese (that I actually prefer the day after, warmed up in a pan).

 Did you know that there is also a World Championship of Genovese Pesto done with a mortar?